 Collaborative law is an innovative process, providing couples with a way to control how issues between them are resolved on divorce, without the threat of court proceedings.

-Unlike mediation, within the collaborative practice, you will receive legal advice during the meetings, in front of each other as the process goes along.
+Unlike mediation, within the collaborative practice, you will receive legal advice during the meetings and in front of each other as the process goes along.
 This helps to avoid game playing and tactics.

 The collaborative process can be cheaper than traditional lawyer-to-lawyer negotiations, and it will nearly always be less expensive than going to court.
 As with all divorces, the total cost will depend on the length of the negotiations.
 However, the main benefit of choosing the collaborative process is that all parties work together to achieve the best outcome for the whole family so everyone can move on without too much disruption and resentment.